rcgc/GoInventoryAPI/README.md

 # GoInventoryAPI
 Source files from the course: [Practice It: Go REST API Server](https://www.linkedin.com/learning/practice-it-go-rest-api-server) taught by [Martine Moses](https://www.linkedin.com/learning/instructors/martine-moses?u=76737724).
+They consists of an API implemented in Go 1.19 using sqlite3 as database and json an data-interchange format.